-This definition has been transferred verbatim into section 20A of POCA.
-When a firm is considering establishing a business relationship with a PEP, additional considerations in section 20 POCA must be taken into account in addition to the CDD requirements contained in sections 10 to 13 POCA; specifically firms must:
+This definition has been transferred verbatim into section 20A of POCA, which does not distinguish between domestic and foreign PEPs.
+When a firm is considering establishing a business relationship with a PEP, additional considerations in section 20 POCA must be taken into account in addition to the CDD requirements contained in sections 10 to 13 POCA; specifically, firms must:

-- "(a) have approval from senior management for establishing or continuing the business relationship with that person; - (b) take adequate measures to establish the source of wealth and source of funds which are involved in the proposed business relationship or occasional transaction; and - (c) where the business relationship is entered into, conduct enhanced ongoing monitoring of the relationship."
+- "(a) have approval from senior management for establishing or continuing the business relationship with that person; - (b) take adequate measures to establish the source of wealth and source of funds which are involved in the proposed business relationship or occasional transaction: and - (c) where the business relationship is entered into, conduct enhanced ongoing monitoring of the relationship."